New Belgrade: Inter-war period

 In 1930s members of Belgrade's affluent elite began to buy land from the villagers of Bežanija, which at that time administratively spread all the way to the King Alexander Bridge, which was a dividing point between Bežanija and Zemun.
+An "Association for the embellishing of the left bank of Sava - New Belgrade" was founded in 1932.
 From 1933 a settlement, consisting mostly of individual villas, began to develop.
 Also, a group of White Russian emigrants built several small buildings, mostly rented by the carters who carried goods across the river.
 As the settlement, which became known as New Belgrade, was built without building permits, authorities threatened to demolish it, but in 1940 government officially "legalized the informal settlement of New Belgrade".
 Prior to that, the city already semi-officially recognized the new settlement, as it helped with building its streets and pathways.
-By 1939 it already had several thousands inhabitants, a representative in the city hall, and was unofficially called New Belgrade.
+By 1939 it already had several thousand inhabitants, a representative in the city hall, and was unofficially called New Belgrade.

 In 1938, for the purpose of hosting Belgrade Fair, a complex of buildings was erected next to the already existing community.
 Spread over 15 thousand square metres, it hosted fairs and exhibitions designed to show off the Kingdom of Yugoslavia's developing economy.
 Also this year, the municipality of Belgrade signed a contract with two Danish construction companies, Kampsax and Højgaard & Schultz, to build the new neighbourhood.
 Engineer Branislav Nešić was entrusted with leading the project.
 He even continued his involvement on the project after 1941 when the Nazis conquered, occupied, and dissolved the Kingdom of Yugoslavia.
 Because of this, the new communist authorities who came to power after 1945 put Nešić on trial as a collaborator.
 As the complex never hosted any fairs again and the new Belgrade Fair was built across the river, the area became known as Staro Sajmište ("Old Fairground").

 Though future New Belgrade's area was barely urbanized, it already contained the tallest structure, if not a proper building, in Belgrade.
 After Yugoslav government signed a deal with the Czechoslovakian Škoda Works for the purchase of 300 tanks in 1937, the Škoda decided to donate the towering construction as the parachuting attraction.
 The Škoda Tower, a "parachutists tower", was opened on 2 June 1938.
 The 74 m tall latticed steel construction was the tallest structure in Belgrade.
 The tower was an imposing and domineering structure, which, due to its height and position in the flat and low terrain, was visible from all parts of Belgrade from across the river.
 It was claimed to be the tallest facility of its kind in both Europe and the world.
 It was used both for the professional training of the parachutists, but also for the amateur jumps by the fair visitors.